Deva Raya II

 According to the historian Sastri, Deva Raya II had the title Gajabeteegara, which literally means "Hunter of elephants", an honorific that explained his addiction to hunting elephants or a metaphor referring to his victories against enemies who were "as strong as elephants".
 Despite some reversals, Deva Raya II extended and held territories up to the Krishna river.
 According to an account of the visiting Persian chronicler Abdur Razzak, Deva Raya II's empire extended from Ceylon to Gulbarga, and Orissa to the Malabar.
 According to the historians Chopra, Ravindran and Subrahmaniyan, the king maintained a fleet of ships which helped him in his overseas connections.
 From the account of the contemporary European explorer Nicolo Conti, the king levied tribute on Ceylon, Quilon, Pegu, Pulicat and Tenasserim.

 The empire

 Wars with the Gajapati Kingdom

 Deva Raya II's rule is the golden age in the history of South India and in particular, that of Karnataka.
 He succeeded his father Veera Vijaya Bukka Raya after his short uneventful two-year reign.
 Even as a crown prince in c.
 1423, he had tasted success in battle against the Bahamani Sultanate, forcing them to switch capitals to Bidar in c.
 1426.
 Deva Raya II fought three important battles against the Gajapati of Odisha: in c.
-1427 against King Bhanudeva IV in the battle of Kondavidu, in c.
-1436 against King Kapilendra when the later tried to conquer Rajamahendri, and again in c.
+1427 against King Bhanudeva IV in the Battle of Kondavidu, in c.
+1436 against King Kapilendra when the latter tried to conquer Rajamahendri, and again in c.
 1441.
 An invasion by the Reddis of Kondavidu was also repulsed and by c.
 1432, all the petty chiefs of the region were brought under the Vijayanagara control.